Newcomb's problem: Causal connection

 If (a) the predictor is always putting $1,000,000 in the opaque box and then using a hidden trapdoor to remove it if the player goes for the transparent box, it is reasonable to one-box.
-Similarly, if backwards causation is possible (b), or if (c) the problem situation is played multiple times so that the predictor learns from your behavior in one round of play to make his prediction for the next round, it is clearly reasonable to one-box.
+Similarly, if retrocausality (backwards causation) is possible (b), or if (c) the problem situation is played multiple times so that the predictor learns from the player's behavior in one round of play to make his prediction for the next round, it is clearly reasonable to one-box.
 In cases (a)–(c), there is a causal connection between two-boxing and losing the million, so there is no controversy.
+Variants of the retrocausality include that the current post-determination premise may be merely a lie or illusion; it may in fact be the test that is used to determine the contents.

 William Lane Craig has suggested that, in a world with perfect predictors (or time machines, because a time machine could be used as a mechanism for making a prediction), retrocausality can occur.
 The chooser's choice can be said to have caused the predictor's prediction.
 Some have concluded that if time machines or perfect predictors can exist, then there can be no free will and choosers will do whatever they are fated to do.
 Taken together, the paradox is a restatement of the old contention that free will and determinism are incompatible, since determinism enables the existence of perfect predictors.
 Put another way, this paradox can be equivalent to the grandfather paradox; the paradox presupposes a perfect predictor, implying the "chooser" is not free to choose, yet simultaneously presumes a choice can be debated and decided.
 This suggests to some that the paradox is an artifact of these contradictory assumptions.